Stores, shoppers adjust to new rules as COVID-19 spreads

 Lujan Grisham also extended the shutdown of “nonessential” businesses to at least the end of April.
 She added a few types of businesses to the list of those deemed nonessential during the pandemic: liquor stores, car dealerships and payday lenders.

-Large grocers that sell alcohol, including Walmart, Smith's and Albertsons, and drug stores such as Walgreen's and CVS wouldn't say Wednesday whether their liquor sales have increased following the closure of liquor stores.
+Large grocers that sell alcohol, including Walmart, Smith’s and Albertsons, and drug stores such as Walgreens and CVS wouldn’t say Wednesday whether their liquor sales have increased since the closure of liquor stores.

 The governor warned enforcement efforts would be stepped up to ensure businesses comply with her public health orders.